UCS03 - ZKGM

 .

-struct Multiplex { bytes sender; // Source chain sender address (must match msg.sender) bool eureka; // Whether to use IBC-style callbacks bytes contractAddress; // Target contract address on destination bytes contractCalldata; // Call data for the target contract}
+struct Call { bytes sender; // Source chain sender address (must match msg.sender) bool eureka; // Whether to use IBC-style callbacks bytes contractAddress; // Target contract address on destination bytes contractCalldata; // Call data for the target contract}

 Fields: